A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Introduction

 The natural capability of the \acrshort{loads} algorithm of splitting the uncertainty propagation problem into locally quasi linear problems is then used as a driver for a novel DA-based \acrshort{gmm} method.
 The resulting \acrshort{loads}-\acrshort{gmm} method is a split/merge technique that automatically tunes the number of \acrshort{gmm} components according to the nonlinearities of the problem detected by the \acrshort{loads} algorithm.
 As a result, an automatic algorithm for the estimation of the \acrshort{pdf} resulting from the nonlinear transformation of an uncertain variable is obtained.
 A preview of the combined \acrshort{loads}-\acrshort{gmm} approach has been recently published by the authors for analytical dynamical models~\citep{Fossa2022}.
-Here we extend the method to a generic framework, and show the application on different test cases.
-It is worth underlining that this work aims at presenting a general approach for uncertainty propagation.
-The test cases are selected to showcase the algorithms' features and performance, rather than to address concrete application scenarios.
-Analyses on state representations to reduce nonlinearities and the application to cases where large orbital uncertainties manifest, like in initial orbit determination, are left for future work.
+Here we extend the method to a generic framework, and show the application to different test cases.
+These test cases are selected to showcase the algorithms' features and performance, rather than to address concrete application scenarios.
+Analyses on state representations to reduce nonlinearities are left for future work.

 The paper is structured as follows.
 The \acrshort{da}-based \acrshort{nli} is described in Section~\ref{sec:Index}.
 Sections~\ref{sec:LOADS} and~\ref{sec:LOADS_unc} offer a general description of the \acrshort{loads} algorithm and then show its implementation for the orbital uncertainty propagation case.
 The combination of the \acrshort{loads} algorithm with \acrshort{gmm} is then illustrated in Section~\ref{sec:LOADS-GMM}, and the major modifications with respect to the standard \acrshort{loads} are described.
-Finally, the proposed methods are applied to some test cases in Section~\ref{sec:Sim}, where the performance of the algorithm and its sensitivity to its control parameters are studied.
+Finally, the proposed methods are applied to a number of test cases in Section~\ref{sec:Sim}, where the performance of the algorithm and its sensitivity to the control parameters are studied.